saranchockan/NSBezierPath-Paint-App/README.md

 # Description
 NSBezierPathLine_Paint is a very simple macOS app which allows you to draw lines, rectangle, circle and ovals.

-# How does it Work?
+# How does it work?
 The code mainly consists of an array of NSBezierPath's of the different shapes and manipulation of Mouse Events for live drawing.

 # LICENSE